MarekMatyas/tech201_virtualization/README.md

 ### ***Monotlith***
 A monolithic architecture is a singular, large computing network with one code base that couples all of the business concerns together.

-To make a change to this sort of application requires udating the entire stack by accessing the code base and building and deploying an updated version of the service-side interface.
+To make a change to this sort of application requires updating the entire stack by accessing the code base and building and deploying an updated version of the service-side interface.

 # Development Environments